merovex-archival/merovex.github.io/_posts/2011-01-28-amazon-defines-novel-length.markdown

 - Amazon
 ---

-Read Write Web had article discussing Amazon's Short Story Collection (link defunct as-of 2016), which targets the electronic publishing medium.
-In a nutshell, this collection is defined as 5,000 to 30,000 words.
+Read Write Web had article discussing [Amazon's Short Story Collection](http://web.archive.org/web/20160312160849/http://readwrite.com/2011/01/26/amazon_launches_its_digital_short_story_collection), which targets the electronic publishing medium.
+In a nutshell, this collection, called an Amazon Single, is defined as 5,000 to 30,000 words.
 That's not a short story.
 According to [Wikipedia](http://bit.ly/i0yODm) (source of all true knowledge), a short story has a maximum word count of 7,000--9,000 words.
 So, has Amazon extended the size of the Short Story?

 <!-- more -->